 Some aquarists manage to keep Camel shrimp with crabs.
 Frankly saying, I do not thank that it will be a good idea.
 Crabs are opportunistic eaters.
 They will eat whatever they can catch.
 Therefore, I would not risk keeping Camel shrimp with them or simply be ready for some losses.

-The Camel shrimp can coexist quite peacefully with some other species of shrimp (for example, Peppermint Shrimp, Lysmata Debelius, Lysmata amboinensis, Saron Shrimp, Bumble Bee shrimp), but as has also been mentioned before, the Camel shrimp generally prefers to congregate with other members of its species.
+The Camel shrimp can coexist quite peacefully with some other species of shrimp (for example, Peppermint Shrimp, Lysmata Debelius, Lysmata amboinensis, Saron Shrimp, Bumble Bee shrimp, Red-white Cleaner Shrimp), but as has also been mentioned before, the Camel shrimp generally prefers to congregate with other members of its species.

 Camel shrimps can make an excellent addition to any marine aquarium because of their coloration and the ease with which they can be kept in captivity.